Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally. But

 Biohacking is backed by scientific evidence and a long history of studying the human body.
 If you consider the interactive nature of biohacking, then it’s clear that a singular approach to your well-being won’t be as effective as a layered plan based on clinically proven methods.

-The process of supplement stacking has been studied for years, offering both qualitative and quantitative proof that it works to enhance energy, endurance and in the case of fitness training, recovery.
+The process of supplement stacking has been studied for years.
+Stacking offers qualitative and quantitative evidence when it comes to improving energy, endurance and recovery.

 By using complimentary nutritional supplements in careful balance (maximizing effectiveness while minimizing side effects) you can beef up your ability to achieve a specific physical or even mental goal.